 Common Gromwell - Lithospermum officinale

 It is a native, roughly hairy, stiffish, branched, perennial herb growing up to 1 metre.
 Flowers are on leafy spikes, 3-6 mm across and ranging in colour from yellow-cream to greenish-white.
 Leaves are lanceolate (sometimes ovate), up to 7 cm long, with strong lateral veins.
-Fruits are hard, shiny white nutlets.
+Fruits are hard, shiny white nutlets when ripe.

 Common Gromwell grows on limey soils in grassland, hedgerows and the edges of woods, and on rocky ground, scree and quarries.